-- Don’t forget about lighting inside and out—draw in fall’s natural lighting and turn on table lamps and outdoor lights.
+- Don’t forget about lighting inside and out.
+Draw in fall’s natural light and turn on both table lamps and outdoor lights for extra glow.

-Fall in Minnesota and western Wisconsin is upon us, and with it comes the fresh autumn air, colorful leaves, front porches adorned with pumpkins, gourds and corn stalks— and a great opportunity to sell your home.
-In fact, you may be surprised to know that more than a quarter of real estate activity takes place in the last several months of the year!
+Fall in Minnesota and western Wisconsin is upon us, and with it comes the fresh autumn air, colorful leaves — and a great opportunity to sell your home.

-First, focus on the exterior.
+When staging your home to sell this fall, first focus on the curb appeal of your house.
 Keep your lawn freshly cut, and rake and bag leaves daily.
-Play up autumn by using potted plants and flowers like mums, which come in gorgeous oranges, reds and yellow hues, as well as pumpkins and other gourds to give a front porch or steps extra curb appeal.
+Play up autumn by using potted plants and flowers such as mums, which come in gorgeous orange, red and yellow hues.
+You can also use pumpkins and gourds to give your front porch or steps extra curb appeal.

-Steer clear of over-the-top seasonal decorations (think scarecrows, mummies, ghosts and goblins) that may turn buyers off and keep them from focusing on the attractive features of your home.
+Steer clear of over-the-top seasonal decorations (think scarecrows, mummies, ghosts and goblins) that may turn buyers off and keep them from focusing on the attractive, foundational features of your home.

-When it comes to the interior of your home, it’s important to keep it cozy but accessible.
+It’s important to keep your space cozy yet accessible while staging the interior of your home.
 Remove photos and personal mementos so potential buyers can easily picture themselves and their belongings in the space.
 To keep your home looking warm and inviting, add soft blankets and pillows to the couch and light the fireplace if you have one.

-Autumn temperatures can be unpredictable, so pay attention to forecasts in order to keep your home at a comfortable temperature to create a warm impression with potential buyers.
-The scents of fall — like apple-scented candles, cider or pumpkin spice — can be a nice addition to a kitchen or living area as well.
+Autumn temperatures can be unpredictable, so pay attention to forecasts in order to keep your home at a comfortable temperature.
+The scents of fall — like apple, cider or pumpkin spice — can be a nice addition to a kitchen or living area as well.

-For lighting, the key is to maintain a bright space that doesn’t look stark.
+Fall home staging includes thoughtful lighting that invokes a bright space without looking stark.
 During the day, keep your window treatments open to draw in fall’s natural lighting.
-At night, turn on side table lamps and overhead lights as well.
+At night, turn on side table lamps and overhead lights.

 When it comes to evening showings, don’t forget to ensure potential buyers can easily view your home’s exterior and appreciate its appeal.
 Turn on outdoor lights and add pathway lights to make sure visitors are sure-footed.